 - While there is a lot of heat being generated by the combustion of zinc at the crucible or retort pipe, recovery of this heat is not recommended because:

-3) Finally, extraction of heat from the zinc flame may increase the tendency of the zinc oxide to form needle shaped crystals, which is the case for American process zinc oxide.
-As the needles grow they soak up surface electrons and this makes the zinc oxide less suitable for catalytic applications and pelletizing.
+3) Finally, extraction of heat from the zinc flame may increase the tendency of the zinc oxide crystals to grow as needles, which is the case for American process zinc oxide.
+This process soaks up a lot of the surface electrons and makes the zinc oxide less suitable for catalytic applications

 Generally, a retrofit or modification will be expensive as it will require planning and engineering time.
-This would not normally be the case for new equipment as these costs are built into the price.
+This would not normally be the case for new equipment as these costs are built into the price of the equipment.
 Only if the utility cost is very high, would it be possible to make a business case for a retrofit or modification of existing furnaces.

-The scale of the equipment upgrades would have to be large enough so that the detailed engineering overhead is a very small part of the overall project.
+The scale of the equipment upgrades would have to be large enough so that the detailed engineering overhead would be reduced to a very small part of the overall project.

 A further consideration would be the operating permit for the equipment at your site.
 Older equipment is usually grandfathered (allowed to operate under a code that has been superseded by a later code).
-The new code is usually enforced when an inspection under the new regulations is triggered after a major modification.
+The new code is usually enforced by requiring that major modifications to old equipment trigger an inspection under the new regulations.
 You must find out from your local agency what is considered a major modification, and would the proposed upgrades require you to re-apply for your operating permits.
 Failure to comply with these rules may void your insurance policy.

 Electrical savings are harder to justify as the costs are usually significantly less than the heating cost.
 Certain measures may be considered, but it is probably better to evaluate these options against a corporate strategy for the reduction of carbon footprint.